wuubi/wuu.bi/wiki/docs/code-noobs-archive/2018 Year in Review.md

-Year in Review, collabCal pre-POC, Express [Video] (01:15:09) --

-****Important note:** **There are some inaccuracies in this video, please refer below to see the correction/accurate data.
+**Important note:** There are some inaccuracies in this video, please refer below to see the correction/accurate data.
 Related resources at the bottom of the article.

 At 21:17, Kyle states that NPM is included with Node.JS, which is true of packaged Node.JS installs.
 It is not included with the Node.JS core though.